danieltdang/Impact-of-Home-Climate-on-Soccer-Performance/README.md

 ### Output

-- Multiple Linear Regression plots can be found within the `/plots` directory
+- Data Visualization plots can be found within the `/plots` directory

 Example Output: